OpenBanboo/translane/scnn_sad_remaster/README.md

 **Note**

-- My model is trained with `torch.nn.DataParallel`.
-Modify it according to your hardware configuration.
+- Modify the model trainer according to your hardware configuration.
 - Using the backbone is vgg16 from torchvision.
 Several modifications are done to the torchvision model according to paper, i.e., i). dilation of last three conv layer is changed to 2, ii). last two maxpooling layer is removed.